 The evolving public supply system

 Japan and Korea can be defined as evolving public supply systems, marked by medium to low supply and public financing and provision.
 Expenditure and the number of recipients in institutions are at a medium level, the supply of residential beds is below average.
 Public expenditure is medium, and benefits are only provided in kind.
 Access to the system is granted without means-testing, but medium to high choice restrictions apply.
 Performance is highest concerning life expectancy but among the lowest concerning self-perceived health.
-Our study indicates that the two countries share a number of characteristics of the North European public supply type.
+Our study indicates that the two countries share a number of characteristics with the North European public supply type.

 The need-based supply system

-The fifth LTC system type can be defined as a need-based supply system and includes Australia, Belgium, Switzerland, Luxembourg, the Netherlands, Slovakia, and Slovenia, with the latter two however having only weak ties to the other countries.
+The fifth LTC system type can be defined as need-based supply system and includes Australia, Belgium, Switzerland, Luxembourg, the Netherlands, Slovakia, and Slovenia, with the latter two having only weak ties to the other countries.
 Cash benefits are available in almost all countries and are often unbound.
-However, public expenditure is about average.
+Public expenditure is about average.
 On the other hand, supply is high.
 In contrast to the private supply type, access is restricted by a high level of means-testing.
 Like in the private supply countries, choice restrictions rarely apply.
 Performance is above average.

 The evolving private need-based system